roncli/hot-router/README.md

 ```

 ## Versions

+### v1.0.0 Beta 3 - 2/25/2021
+* Fixed asynchronous issues.
+* Added error handler to be used with Express's catch-all error handler.

 ### v1.0.0 Beta 2 - 2/24/2021
 * Fixed bug with hot route classes always reloading themselves, even if there wasn't a change with the file.